Sweefiez/GUI-AD-PWSH/README.md

 ## Function File

 This file includes 3 functions.
 The first function updates the "mobile number" field in the AD account, the second function updates the "ipPhone, Phone Number" fields, and the last function updates "Title, Company, Description" fields.
+For exmaple, for ipPhone and Phone Number, I used Mitel file.

 ## GUI File